jamiejamiebobamie/MVC-Pinterest-Labels/README.md

 ## Note

-This site was built in the span of a couple of weeks for a school intensive and does not always adhere to coding best practices.
+This site was built in the span of a couple of weeks for a school hackathon and does not always adhere to coding best practices.